Temples around Chennai (North)

-While coming from Poonamalle, after QueensLand Theme park, at about 2.5 kms from QueensLand, you have to turn right here (Wikimapia Location).
-This road will lead to Mappedu – Perambakkam.
-There are other routes to Mappedu from Sriperumpudhur and Sunguvar Chathram also.
+While coming from Poonamalle, after QueensLand Theme park, at about 2.5 kms from QueensLand, you have to turn right at Empee distilleries towards Mappedu – Perambakkam.
+There are other routes to Mappedu from Sriperumpudhur and Sunguvar Chathram as well.

 Pushpa Kujambal Udanurai Singeeswarar Temple at Mappedu